truecharts/website/docs/manual/guides/Adding-TrueCharts.md

 ---
 sidebar_position: 2
 ---
 # Adding TrueCharts to SCALE

-TrueNAS SCALE has a catalog system which you can use to add [3rd party catalogs](https://www.truenas.com/docs/scale/scaleuireference/apps/appsscreensscale/#add-catalog), such as TrueCharts, in just a few minutes.
+TrueNAS SCALE has a catalog system which you can use to add [3rd party catalogs](https://www.truenas.com/docs/scale/scaleuireference/apps/appsscreensscale/#add-catalog), such as the TrueCharts community catalog, in just a few minutes.

 ## Requirements

 - SCALE apps share computing resources with your system.
-We [recommend](https://truecharts.org/manual/systemrequirements) a four core system with at least 16GB of RAM to run apps, and you may want to consider additional RAM or computing power depending on your desired apps.
-- It's highly recommended to store your apps dataset on an SSD or NVMe based pool for optimal performance.
-We recommend at least 250GB of SSD storage, but you may need more depending on your use cases.
-  - If you wish to use a HDD pool for your apps dataset, you'll want to use a SSD or NVMe based pool for app metadata and caching. **We can't provide support for installations using HDD app storage without a special 8k small block vdev for caching and metadata**.
+Please review our [recommended system requirements](https://truecharts.org/manual/systemrequirements).
 - Your apps dataset needs to be large enough to store the containers, configuration files, snapshots, and other persistent volume (PVC) data.
-You can always configure additional storage using HDD pools (e.g. downloads folder) for specific apps later.
+You can always configure [additional storage](https://truecharts.org/manual/guides/add-storage) using HDD pools (e.g. downloads folder) for specific apps later.
 - Make sure your SCALE installation has a working storage pool that you'd like to use for TrueCharts.
 [Read more](https://www.truenas.com/docs/scale/scaletutorials/storage/) in the SCALE tutorial.
-- Make sure you have a working Internet connection and can reach GitHub and truecharts.org from the host system.
+- Make sure you have a working Internet connection and can reach `https://github.com`, `https://truecharts.org`, and `https://tccr.io` from the host system.
 - Ensure your system time is up to date and you've chosen your preferred timezone in your [SCALE settings](https://www.truenas.com/docs/scale/scaleuireference/systemsettings/generalsettingsscreens/#localization).
 Apps you install will default to this timezone.

 ## Configuring Your App Pool

 Your Apps pool must be configured before adding TrueCharts.
-When opening the Apps menu item on SCALE for the first time, you'll be prompted to choose a storage pool for your Apps.
+When opening the Apps menu item on SCALE for the first time, you'll be prompted to [choose a storage pool](https://www.truenas.com/docs/scale/scaleuireference/apps/appsscreensscale/) for your Apps.
-- The pool you choose will create a new dataset called "ix-applications" which stores your docker containers and (by default) your application data.

-After creating your Apps pool, you'll be able to add the 3rd party TrueCharts catalog.
+After creating your Apps pool, you'll be able to add the TrueCharts Community Catalog.

 ## Adding TrueCharts

 To add TrueCharts to your SCALE installation: